310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 {% bubble Tatsumi %}
 We’ve found four plaques of <em>ema</em>.
 Fufu, we’re doing extremely well.

 Time to draw a new fortune slip… All right, let me read it.
-Our fortune is the middle blessing[^].
+Our fortune is the middle blessing.
 Our clue is—

 “Hide and seek on the rabbits back”.
 Rabbit… I do feel like I saw one earlier…?
 {% endbubble %}

-{% bubble Nagisa %}
+{% bubble Nagisa v2 %}
-…That would be the Jishu-Jinja Shrine.
-There was a rabbit statue there.
+…That would be the Jishu-Jinja Shrine.[^8] There was a rabbit statue there.

 …I remember it because it was unusually standing on only two feet.
-Let’s go there.[^]
+Let’s go there.
 {% endbubble %}

 ## Chapter 10